Find out if you're ok to donate

 We need you to keep donating blood, plasma and platelets during this pandemic.
 Donation is still going ahead even in areas of local lockdown.

 To make donating as safe as possible for everyone we have made a few changes to giving blood.
 Please read the following information before coming to donate:

-Check you are ok to attend a session and able to donate – there are health rules specific to the coronavirus situation
+Check you are ok to attend a session – read coronavirus health rules for donors

 Yes.
 Giving blood and platelets has continued throughout the pandemic.
 Please take sensible precautions when travelling and be assured that we will look after you when you arrive.

 At the moment we particularly need:

 You should confirm your situation before coming to donate.

 Yes.
 We have introduced several changes to give donors confidence about hygiene and social distancing.

 Yes.
 We ask everyone to wear a fabric face covering, not a plastic visor, when they donate.
 The face covering doesn't have to be a surgical mask but should cover your nose and mouth.